 Dual hexagonal grid.
-The centres of the equilateral triangles on the original icosahedron are defined by the intersection of the angle bisectors (which are at the same time also altitudes) of the triangle.
+The centres of the equilateral triangles contained in each triangle of the original icosahedron after triangulation are defined by the intersection of the angle bisectors (which are at the same time also altitudes) of the triangle.
 The centres of the triangles form a hexagonal grid that is called to be dual to the grid of triangle vertices.
 On the ICON grid, the centres of the slightly distorted triangles form a dual grid of slightly distorted hexagons.
 Fig. 1.4 shows an example of such a hexagon.